LeeDongYeun/FontGeneration/README.md

 ```
 #### Dumping dataset

-As in DM-Font, the `scripts/prepare_user_dataset.py` script dumps character images into hdf5 files.
+As in DM-Font, the `scripts/prepare_user_dataset.py` script dumps all of the character images under image directory into hdf5 file.
 We slightly modified `scripts/prepare_dataset.py` to dump png files into hdf5 files.
+Here, you should modify `meta/kor_custom_ocr.json`.
+Please write your image directory name ont the values of fonts.
-Also please download NanumBarunpenR.ttf and put it into your image directory, since it will be used for content characters.
+Also please download NanumBarunpenR.ttf and put it into your image directory and run below command, since it will be used for content characters.
 ```
 # for dumping your own data
-python -m scripts.prepare_user_dataset kor [image directory] [output name of json file] [dump directory]
+python -m scripts.prepare_user_dataset kor [image directory] meta/kor_custom_ocr.json [dump directory]
 # for dumping content font (NanumBarunpenR.ttf)
 python -m scripts.prepare_dataset kor [NanumBarunpenR.ttf directory] meta/kor_split_content.json [dump directory]
 ```

 ### Generation & Pixel-level evaluation
 Now generate new fonts with following command.
 Note that you should modify `cfs/kor_user_test.yaml`.
 Please change data_dir, target_json.
-Also change values of fonts in meta/meta.json with the name of directory which includes your handwriting.
 ```
 python evaluator.py [name] [checkpoint path] [out directory] cfgs/kor_user_test.yaml --mode user-study-save
 ```